Six Months Later

 Thankfully, there is Tetsuya, and a few hundred people like him, folk whose altruism and masochistic work ethic have helped recover the land from hopelessness.
-Guys like his similarly-named friend Tatsuya, also from the south of Honshu, who shelved plans to pursue a surfing career in Australia to drive 22 hours across Japan’s largest island to aid his countrymen.
-Initially he planned to stay a month; now he is committing himself for two years.
+Guys like his similarly named friend Tatsuya, also from the south of Honshu, who shelved plans to pursue a surfing career in Australia to drive 22 hours across Japan’s largest island to aid his countrymen.
+Initially he planned to stay a month; now he is committing himself to two years.

-Yoko, our guide in Sendai, told us this as we looked across the city from its old castle site, trying to guess where the damage might have occurred.
+Our guide in Sendai, she told us this as we looked across the city from its old castle site, trying to guess where the earthquake damage might have occurred.
 Half a year is a long time in Tohoku’s biggest city and only a few traces of the event remain.
-From this vantage point, the only tell-tale sign was a toppled golden kite which had crash-landed from the top of a nearby war memorial.
+From this vantage point, the only tell-tale sign was a toppled golden statue of a kite that had crash-landed having fallen from a nearby war memorial.

-As he showed us around the neighbourhood, Tetsuya apologised for being a little tired, blaming our “late night business meeting.”
-I too apologised for being more subdued: our Suntory-fuelled conference had taken it out of me too.
+Reunited with Tetsuya, he showed us around while apologising for being a little tired, blaming our “late night business meeting” by the campfire.
+I too apologised for being more subdued – our Suntory-fuelled conference had taken it out of me, too.

 Regardless, the man from Kyoto was proud to show us around the first house he helped to clear.
-The place was bare, but clean and structurally sound.
-The owner had survived and was considering whether to move back.
+The place was bare, but clean and structurally sound; the owner had survived and was considering whether or not to move back.
 We spent a suitably reverent amount of time admiring Tetsuya’s work before he drove us to a little shrine in the middle of a great flat expanse.

-As the initial waves tore through the Minamihama neighbourhood, they picked up houses whole, their walls stronger than their connection to the ground itself.
-The tsunami then threw everything into the side a hill half a mile back from the shore, before rebounding back out to sea.
-It was met by other, incoming waves and the collisions had a devastating effect on the sunken neighbourhood below.
-Virtually everything was destroyed or damaged, the ground excoriated.
-It was as though a Titan had taken a steel brush to the flesh of the earth.
+As the initial waves tore through Minamihama, they picked up houses whole, their walls stronger than their connection to the ground itself.
+The tsunami then threw everything into the side a hill half-a-mile from the shore then rebounded.
+On the way back out to sea, it was met by other, incoming waves and the collisions had a devastating effect on the sunken neighbourhood below.
+Virtually everything was destroyed or damaged, the ground excoriated as though a Titan had taken a steel brush to the flesh of the earth.

-As we approached the shrine to the deceased, Katy asked, with tears in her eyes: “What did you feel when you got here?”
+As we approached the shrine to the lost, Katy asked, with tears in her eyes: “What did you feel when you got here?”